Cinema

 CINE 418 Production Design and Art Direction (Units: 3)

-Prerequisites: Restricted to junior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212* or equivalents with grades of C or better; or consent of instructor.
+Prerequisites: Restricted to junior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, CINE 212* or equivalents with grades of C or better; or permission of instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 420 Projects in Film Editing (Units: 3)

-Prerequisites: Restricted to junior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or consent of instructor.
+Prerequisites: Restricted to junior Cinema majors and minors; CINE 200*, CINE 202*, CINE 204*, CINE 211*, and CINE 212* or equivalents with grades of C or better; or permission of instructor.
 Students are restricted to a maximum of two 400-level OR two 600-level courses per semester.
 CINE 450, CINE 454, CINE 458, or CINE 601 may be taken concurrently without a formal exception.
-Exceptions to this limit require both the consent of the instructor and approval by the Director of the School of Cinema.
+Exceptions to this limit require both the permission of the instructor and approval by the Director of the School of Cinema.

 CINE 422 Performing for the Screen (Unit: 1)